-The LATCH anchors are at the rear section of the rear seat between the cushion and seatback below the symbols as shown.
+The LATCH anchors are at the rear section of the rear seat between the cushion and seat backrest below the symbols as shown.
 Follow the child restraint manufacturer's instructions to properly install a child restraint with LATCH attachments.

-Follow the instructions on attaching child safety seats with tether straps.
+Follow the instructions on attaching child restraints with tether straps.
 See Using Tether Straps later in this chapter.